Photovoltaics

 Credit: NREL

-NREL's PVWatts™ solar calculator determines the energy production and cost savings of grid-connected photovoltaic energy systems throughout the world.
+There are many software tools available to assist with designing and modeling of PV system performance.
+An example is NREL's PVWatts™ solar calculator, which determines the energy production and cost savings of grid-tied PV systems throughout the world.
 It allows homeowners, installers, manufacturers, and researchers to easily develop estimates of the performance of hypothetical photovoltaic installations.
-Note that PVWatts is designed for flat-plate systems, not concentrating photovoltaic systems.

-The PVWatts calculator works by creating hour-by-hour performance simulations that provide estimated monthly and annual energy production in kilowatts and energy value.
-Users can select a location and choose to use default values or their own system parameters for size, electric cost, array type and efficiency, tilt angle, and azimuth angle.
+The solar design calculators work by creating hour-by-hour performance simulations that provide estimated monthly and annual energy production in kWh of electricity and an equivalent dollar value.
+Users can select a location and choose to use default values or their own system parameters for size, electricity cost, array type and efficiency, tilt angle, and azimuth angle.
 The azimuth angle is the compass bearing toward which the modules are pointed.
 A system facing true north has an azimuth of 0°, due east 90°, south 180°, and west 270°.
-In addition, the PVWatts calculator can provide hourly performance data for the selected location.

 Photovoltaic systems should ideally be designed and installed with an azimuth within 45° of true south (for the Northern Hemisphere) to maximize electricity production.
-Panels typically produce the most energy if tilted at an angle equal to the latitude of the location but system design economics may dictate a more cost optimal orientation.
-In addition, avoid any shade on photovoltaic modules since shade on any single module can negatively affect the output of the entire array.
+Panels typically produce the most energy if tilted at an angle equal to the latitude of the location; but, system design economics may dictate a more cost optimal orientation.
+In addition, avoid any shade on photovoltaic modules.

-Using typical meteorological year weather data for the selected location, the PVWatts calculator determines hourly performance data for the system and adjusts for losses—both in production of energy and the conversion from DC to alternating current AC power.
-Hourly values of AC energy are then summed to calculate monthly and annual AC energy production.
+Using typical meteorological year (TMY) weather data for the selected location, the PV calculators determine hourly performance data for the system and adjust for losses-both in production of energy and the conversion from DC to AC power.
+Hourly values are then combined to calculate monthly and annual energy production.

-This output is particularly useful in matching seasonal loads to output of the photovoltaic system.
-Running PVWatts with different scenarios is also helpful in understanding the variations in output from design changes to the system such as size, angle, and orientation.
+This information is particularly useful in matching seasonal electric loads to output from the photovoltaic system.
+Running these calculators with different scenarios is also helpful in understanding the variations in system performance due to changes in over-all module size, angle, and orientation.

 Design Considerations